 After digging beyond the gritty chaos, we discovered a complex city filled with many charms.
 Though we enjoyed the many Naples attractions, our favorite things to do in Naples was to eat.
 The food in Naples is extraordinary and worthy of a visit, especially for tourists visiting other cities in Italy.

 We ate as much as we could during our time in Naples.
-We ate the best pizza in the world.
+We ate Neapolitan pizza.
 We ate a traditional trattoria meal.
 And we ate the best fried foods at a friggitoria.
 Our taste buds were happy, but they wanted more.

 So, instead of eating a final breakfast at our charming B&B, we graciously excused ourselves and walked into the heart of Naples in search of a light bite to fuel us for the drive to Matera.
 As we traversed the city’s busy sidewalks, we soon stumbled upon Caffè Spaccanapoli, the cafe where we ate the perfect Naples breakfast.